TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 ## Liability

 Web3 Digital Wallet makes no warranty as to the ability of the service to meet the specific needs or expectations of the user.
 Likewise, Web3 Digital Wallet cannot guarantee the absence of errors or other operational or user problems during the use of the service.

 Web3 Digital Wallet declines all responsibility for the use made by the user of the service.
 In tuser's regard, Web3 Digital Wallet reserves the right to suspend service for a user following receipt of a notification or if it is indeed aware of the manifestly illegal nature of the use made of the service.
 Under no circumstances can Web3 Digital Wallet be held liable for this withdrawal.

 ## User responsibility

-The user is responsible for user's use of the service.

 The user undertakes to: